Xiaofeng-life/AwesomeDehazing/README.md

 This repository provides a summary of deep learning based dehazing algorithms.

 Since this repository involves a lot of professional vocabulary, it is recommended to read our review paper before using this repository.
-If you find these codes useful, we appreciate it very much if you can cite our paper: https://dl.acm.org/doi/10.1145/3576918
+If you find these codes useful, we appreciate it very much if you can cite our paper: https://dl.acm.org/doi/10.1145/3576918.

+If you have any suggestions, feel free to contact me (Email: cxf_svip@163.com).
+Thanks.

 ```bibtex
 @article{gui2023comprehensive,